dubniczky/Cryptography-and-Cybersecurity/class-2/tasks.md

 ## Task 5

-I encrypted a string with the mirror cipher: `gurfwuukmw myiamobfff bz tffdhddhplusia znhv kshvye`.
+I encrypted a string with the mirror cipher: `wegqemrndf rtaicytnnx vf ayykrtrtsiyosq rvmq uiiuye`.
 Decrypt it!